Pontelaff/spw_data_rec/README.md

 ```

 ## Timestamp Format
 The packets in the hexdump are marked with an absolute timestamp of the format `"%FT%T.%f"` (e.g. 2022-03-14T13:07:25.513545), although in some versions of Wireshark, only `"%FT%T."` is accepted to specify this format.
-The precision of the decimal seconds is variable.
+The precision of the decimal seconds to be read by Wireshark is variable.
+The Link Analyser Mk3 is capable of measureing time with 100MHz clock resulting in a 10 nanosecond acuracy.

 ## Commands